 One of the major focus of the scheme is to strengthen the regional perspective, bridging the emerging gaps among the EaP countries while acknowledging their different paths and contractual relations with the EU.

 On the course of 2015-2019 five calls have been released with 74 projects benefiting from the scheme.
-The next Call for Projects for 2020 will be launched on December 2, 2019.

 Why Re-granting is important?

 The projects delivere substantial policy input, provide capacity building and trainings, as well as activities and campaigns focusing on the grassroots level connecting the civil society with the interest and needs of wider public in the EaP countries.
 The project results contribute to the policy implementation under the EaP multilateral roof, to the process of reforms in the EaP countries and to EaP CSF advocacy in Brussels, EU and EaP capitals.

 The Re-granting scheme is open to a wide range of civil society organisations (CSOs) from the EaP countries and the EU member states.
 Members of EaP CSF can submit their project as a lead partner, whereas other CSOs (non-members) can benefit from the scheme as a project partner.
 Here’s an overview of the main eligibility criteria for the grantees.

 - Be non-profit-making